 The pandemic has transformed our ways of working.
 Whether remote or socially distanced, the new ways we work require a change of approach for L&D. The dust has settled on last year’s leap to digital learning.
 Now, it’s time to rethink what modes of learning work best.
-In this blog, you’ll find out how flexible blended learning can help you meet your changing needs and explore some examples of what an effective blend looks like.
+In this blog, you’ll find out how flexible blended learning techniques can help you meet your changing needs and explore some strategies for blended learning and examples of what an effective blend looks like.

 What does the modern workplace look like?

 People have rapidly adopted new technologies and pivoted approaches to keep working during the pandemic.
 Some of these changes may have been reactive.
 But they aren’t temporary.
 From new hybrid work patterns and methods of collaboration to people taking on new roles and emerging skill gaps, our ways of working are changing.
 These rapid changes and the increased anxiety of the past year mean many employees are struggling.

 While the pressure to self-learn is on, the support to do this isn’t always there.
 Ad hoc on-the-job learning is harder.
 Zoom fatigue is setting in.
 And the appetite for long workshops is not there.
 Average online learning session times had long-held steady at around 20 minutes.
 Over the last year, we’ve seen this drop dramatically to just above 4 minutes.
 People want shorter, sharper learning experiences that are relevant and help them do their jobs better.

 In this new landscape, it’s clearer than ever that one size doesn’t fit all.
 Rather than sticking with rigid learning strategies, it’s time to create the flexible blended experiences that your organization and employees really need.